AntelopeIO/spring/tests/PerformanceHarness/README.md

 # Performance Harness

+## Notes and Overview

+### Protocol
+HTTP connection recommended as we can get back more information.
+P2P will not have the same robust information.
+P2P will handle more troughput.

+#### HTTPS Support
+Currently no support for HTTPS.

+### Generating Load
+Use the `TestHarness/TransactionGeneratorLancher.py` to spin up many transactions generators to generate lots of load.

+### Responsibilities
+PerformanceHarness generate loads against an existing network, and generate reports on that network.
+PerformanceHarness delegates setup of nodoes instances and cluster to the TestHarness PerformanceHarness can toggle and tweak config settings in test harness

 The Performance Harness is a module which provides the framework and utilities to run performance load tests on node infrastructure.

 `PerformanceHarnessScenarioRunner.py` is currently the main entry point and provides the utility to configure and run such tests.
 It also serves as an example of how one can import the `PerformanceHarness` module to configure and run performance tests.
 The `PerformanceHarnessScenarioRunner` currently provides two options for running performance tests.
 The first `findMax` uses the `PerformanceTest` class to run a suite of `PerformanceTestBasic` test run to zero in on a max performance (see section on `PerformanceTest` following.).
 The second is `singleTest` which allows a user to run a single `PerformanceTestBasic` and see the results of a single configuration (see `PerformanceTestBasic` section following).